-Baseline characteristics comparing women with and without development of severe HDP are presented in table 1.
+Baseline characteristics comparing women with and without development of severe HDP are presented in Table 1.
 Women who developed a severe hypertensive disorder were younger (p = 0.008) and had a lower gestational age at diagnosis (p = 0.003) compared to women who did not.
 Women with existing pre-pregnancy chronic hypertension were more likely to progress to severe HDP when compared to women with preeclampsia or gestational hypertension (p < 0.0001), while women with preeclampsia were more likely to develop severe HDP compared to women with gestational hypertension.
-Women who developed severe HDP had higher systolic (p < 0.0001) and diastolic (p = 0.015) blood pressures and had more severe proteinuria as measured in 24-hour urine collections (p = 0.003).
+Women who developed severe HDP had higher systolic (p < 0.0001) and diastolic (p = 0.015) blood pressures and had more severe proteinuria as measured in 24-h urine collections (p = 0.003).
 Lower levels of platelets (p = 0.008) and creatinine (p = 0.043) and higher levels of uric acid (p = 0.011) and LDH (p = 0.012) were associated with progression to severe HDP.

 Table 2 shows the pooled results of the univariate analyses, based on the imputed datasets.
-The following continuous variables were considered for multivariable analysis: maternal age, gestational age at diagnosis, diastolic and systolic blood pressure, PCR, 24-hour proteinuria, platelets, creatinine, uric acid and LDH.
+The following continuous variables were considered for multivariable analysis: maternal age, gestational age at diagnosis, diastolic and systolic blood pressure, PCR, 24-h proteinuria, platelets, creatinine, uric acid and LDH.
 Binary variables were comorbidity, presence of proteinuria and diagnosis of chronic hypertension.
-Presence of proteinuria was chosen from the three proteinuria variables that were eligible for multivariate analysis.
-This binary variable had promising p-values and odds ratios compared to the other variables and above all, had less missing values.
+Presence of proteinuria was chosen from the three proteinuria variables that were eligible